filimor/head-first-design-patterns/description/BehavioralPatterns.md

 ### Benefits

-* An alternative to subclassing;
+* An alternative to subclassing.
-* Defines each behavior in its own class, which eliminates conditional statements;
+* Defines each behavior in its own class, which eliminates conditional statements.
 * Easier to extend a model to incorporate new behaviors without recoding the application.

 ### When to Use

-You should use the Strategy pattern when:

 * Many related classes differ only in their behavior.
 * You need different variants of an algorithm.